Prior to 1800 in New Zealand

 A few years later another Frenchman, Marion du Fresne, arrived.
 His visit also ended badly as du Fresne and some of his crew were killed and the remaining crew retaliated by killing a considerable number of Māori.

-There are no more recorded visits for 20 years, although vessels unlicensed by the East India Company may have been deliberately vague about any activities in New Zealand waters.
+There were no more recorded visits for 20 years, although vessels unlicensed by the East India Company may have been deliberately vague about any activities in New Zealand waters.
 In the 1790s there were visits by scientists/explorers, sealers, flax/timber collectors and whalers.
-By 1800 the first pakeha were living in New Zealand and the first Māori to leave and return again were able to relate their experiences of lands and people from other countries.
+By 1800 the first foreign settlers were living in New Zealand, and Māori had begun to leave and return, upon which they shared their experiences of lands and people from other countries.

 Incumbents

 Regal and vice-regal

 Any reference to New Zealand in a legal rather than geographic sense before 1840 is complex and unclear.
-When the British colony of New South Wales was founded in 1788 it nominally included New Zealand as far as 43°39'S (approximately halfway down the South Island).
-In the years before 1800 there was little interest shown in New Zealand except for the events of 1793 (see below).
+When the British colony of New South Wales was founded in 1788 it nominally included a claim to New Zealand as far as 43°39'S (approximately halfway down the South Island).
+In the years before 1800 there was little interest shown by European powers in New Zealand except for the events of 1793 (see below).